-Self-driving trucks startup TuSimple raises $350M from U.S. rail, retail and freight giants – TechCrunch
+Self-driving trucks startup TuSimple raises $350M from US rail, retail and freight giants – TechCrunch

 The round, which was oversubscribed, was led by VectoIQ LLC, confirming a report by TechCrunch in September.
 VectoIQ is the consulting and investment company founded by Steve Girsky, the former GM vice chairman, consultant and investor whose special purpose acquisition company merged with hydrogen electric startup Nikola Corp. this summer.

 The injection of capital stands out not only because of its size, but the array of companies involved.
 Goodyear, Union Pacific, CN Rail, freight company U.S. Xpress and retailer Kroger all participated in the round, sources familiar with the deal told TechCrunch.
 Existing investors Volkswagen AG’s heavy-truck business The Traton Group and Navistar also participated.
-(Last month, Traton, which already held a 16.6% stake in Navistar agreed to acquire its remaining shares.)
+(Last month, Traton, which already held a 16.6% stake in Navistar, agreed to acquire its remaining shares.)

 TuSimple has raised $648 million since its founding in 2015.